filipnet/optimize-images/README.md

 - jpegoptim – is a utility to optimize/compress JPEG files without loosing quality
 - OptiPNG – is a small program that optimize PNG images to smaller size without losing any information

-Please note that OptiPNG evaluates and processes the PNG image file individually on each call, and acts much slower here than is the case with JPG files.
+Please note that OptiPNG evaluates and processes the PNG image file individually on each call and acts much slower here than is the case with JPG files.

 ## INSTALL PREREQUISITES
-On Debian and it’s Derivatives
+On Debian and it’s derivatives
 ```
 sudo apt-get install jpegoptim
 sudo apt-get install optipng
 ```
-On RedHat based Systems
+On RedHat based systems
 ```
 yum install epel-release
 yum install jpegoptim